Why You Should Review Your Commercial Insurance Annually

 A lot can happen in a year … especially when you own a business.

-I’m sure 2020 has been a great example of that for most of you.
+I’m sure the past couple of years have been a great example of that for most of you.

 Because insurance happens to be our area of expertise, we knew exactly where we would need to adjust our business insurance policies because of those changes, but for most businesses, it’s not top of mind.

 Whether it be a year of constant change or a relatively consistent year, it is important to review your insurance annually.
 Even the smallest changes you make within your business come with unique risks, so you need to make sure you’re keeping up with those changes and adjusting your insurance accordingly.

 Let’s talk about some of the reasons you should be reviewing your business insurance policies annually, and what you should be considering when reviewing it.

 For most commercial insurance policies, your agent or carrier will automatically renew your policy every year.
 Before this renewal, it is essential you review your coverages to make sure everything from the year before is still accurate, and that you have the best coverage for the best price.
 Let’s dive a little deeper into why annual reviews are so important.

 A lot changes within a business during the course of a year.
 We’ll get into some of those potential changes below, but even the smallest development or change in your business operations could cause a gap in coverage.